 In 2013, the ‘club’ was formed and the original members met to discuss the desires, direction and details of the organization.
 They agreed on some ‘ground rules,’ chipped in to purchase team singlets and committed to training together to accomplish both individual and group goals.

-Under the guidance and wisdom of our wily veteran, sage and coach Rob Campbell, we follow a carefully considered training program that incorporates both speed and endurance and aims to produce success at every and all race distances.
+Under the guidance of our unofficial “coach” Robert Campbell, the Black Lungs follow a carefully considered training program that aims to produce success at every and all race distances.